 - It’s comprehensive.
 It doesn’t just have recipes like many other cookbooks.
 There are also sections on recommended foods to buy, how to cook the perfect steak, which fats are recommended to use, rendering animal fat and clarifying butter, which temperatures to cook meats until to achieve desired tenderness, etc. Sebastien gives you the tools and targeted information to become a more capable and knowledgeable force in the kitchen.

-Overall, what do I think?
+The Paleo Recipe Book Review: Overall, what do I think?

 The Paleo Recipe Book is, in my opinion, the best paleo cookbook available to date.
 It’s beautiful, comprehensive, easy to use, and the recipes are absolutely delightful.

-Paleo has never tasted so good!
+Paleo foods have never tasted so good!
 As a weight loss coach, I’ve learnt a lot from this recipe book and never tire of some of the recipes (especially the different kinds of paleo meatballs, my favorite!)
-There are some other good paleo cookbooks out there, but this one is head and shoulders above the rest and I recommend it to clients and those interested in the paleo diet, primal diet, a low-carb lifestyle, or eliminating the junk, processed, and genetically altered foods.
+There are some other good paleo cookbooks out there, but this one is head and shoulders above the rest and I recommend it to clients and those interested in the paleo diet, primal diet, a low-carb lifestyle, healthy meal ideas, or eliminating the junk, processed, and genetically altered foods.
 It is also sold through ClickBank, a service with which I’ve had nothing but good experiences, and they offer an unconditional no-questions-asked money-back guarantee.
 So if you decide to buy a paleo recipe book, this one is well-worth considering.

 Go check it out here: Sebastien Noel’s Paleo Recipe Book Official Website